Insomnia in early sobriety sucks, but it is (unfortunately) incredibly common.

 According to the Sleep Foundation, “Drinking alcohol before bed can add to the suppression of REM sleep during the first two (sleep) cycles.”

 The end result is spending 10 hours in bed, but feeling like you haven’t slept a wink.

-Incredibly smart human beings have been studying the relationship between alcohol and sleep for decades and what they’ve found is that longterm alcohol abuse and chronic sleep problems are linked.
+Incredibly smart human beings have been studying the relationship between alcohol and sleep for decades and what they’ve found is that long-term alcohol abuse and chronic sleep problems are linked.

-It’s no wonder that for many of us who spent years (or decades) subjecting our bodies to this destructive cycle now find ourselves incapable of sleeping once we’ve stopped drinking.
+It’s no wonder that many of us who spent years (or decades) subjecting our bodies to this destructive cycle now find ourselves incapable of sleeping once we’ve stopped drinking.

-If that’s you, here are some tips for managing insomnia in sobriety.
+Tips for managing insomnia in sobriety.